stevejford/anytimereview/apps/domainmarketplace/docs/gtm/owner-onboarding.md

 # Owner Onboarding Guide

 Audience
-- Domain owners listing domains for exclusive rentals or shared slugs.
+- Domain owners listing domains for exclusive hires or shared slugs.

 What you need
 - Registrar/DNS access for the domain